amfritz/routing-app/README.md

 # Routing

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.0.0.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.0.0

+This was created as part of Angular - The Complete Guide (2025 Edition) course on UDemy.
+Repurposed to experiment with Azure Static Web Apps.

 ## Development server